makeomatic/makeomatic.ru/blog_en/source/_posts/people_search_engine.md

 ![Illustration search engine](/blog/images/search_engine.png)

 A key activity of Makeomatic in the past year has been our involvement in people search engine.
 Today, we would like to show you briefly what this product is, and how Makeomatic have contributed to it.
-This is the first in a series of blog posts detailing our involvement with people search engine and showcasing our solutions to their questions and problems.
+This is the first in a series of blog posts detailing our involvement with peoplefinders and showcasing our solutions to their questions and problems.

 <!-- more -->

 ### People search engine

 At first glance this product is a search engine, but that would hardly do it justice, because it can do so much more than your average search engine.
-First of all, it’s more specialised: it’s a people search engine (and did you know that 30 percent of all Google searches are for people?), but it does so much more than just give you a list of websites where a name appears.
+First of all, it’s more specialised: it’s peoplefinders (and did you know that 30 percent of all Google searches are for people?), but it does so much more than just give you a list of websites where a name appears.
 This platform specifically searches more than 50 social networks, and it can connect the dots for you.
 It processes, aggregates and sorts the data it finds.

 Therefore, when you’re searching for your old classmate Sam, wouldn’t it be great if the search engine returned a full metaprofile, with their Facebook likes, Instagram pics, LinkedIn info and latest tweets all in one place?
 Of course, that’s not an easy thing to do – this engine has to figure out that this Sam Miller on Facebook is the same person as that Sam Miller on Google+, for example.
 This requires some nifty algorithms working for you behind the scenes, and this is  where Makeomatic enter the picture.